Axel Schulz: IBF heavyweight title challenges

 On 22 April 1995 Schulz fought George Foreman for the IBF heavyweight title, losing controversially on points.
 This was Foreman's first fight since regaining the title from Michael Moorer, and Schulz was viewed at the time as being a weak, unknown opponent.
 After refusing a rematch, Foreman was stripped of his title and Schulz was given a second opportunity when he fought Francois Botha for the vacant title on 12 December 1995.
 Following a split decision verdict in Botha's favour, the result was changed to a no-contest when Botha failed a doping test.
 A third chance followed for Schulz on 22 June 1996 when he faced Michael Moorer for the still vacant title.
 Moorer won on points.

 Several fights against lower quality opposition followed.
 These included a stoppage victory over Kevin McBride, who eight years later would defeat a badly faded Mike Tyson.
 Schulz ended his career after suffering a stoppage at the hands of Wladimir Klitschko on 25 September 1999 for the vacant European championship.
 Schulz had been thoroughly outclassed.
 In the end, despite lofty expectations after the George Foreman fight, Schulz was unable to win a title at European or world level.

-Comeback attempt
+Comeback

 Since the end of his career Schulz has worked in television as a summariser.
 In December 2005 he received an offer to fight again from Carl King, the stepson of the boxing promoter Don King.
 His comeback fight took place on November 25, 2006, against Brian Minto.
 He lost the fight in the sixth Round (T.K.O.).

+Retirement

 He retired with a record with 26-5-1 and one no contest with 11 knockouts.

+Personal life

-Axel Schulz married in March 2006.
+Schulz married in March 2006.
 He and his wife had their first child, a girl, on 19 August 2006: Paulina Patricia Clara and another girl born in January 2010: Amelina Patricia Hedwig.